 The name of Childeric and his descendant’s dynasty was derived from Merovich, claiming an elaborate origin myth that his mother was seduced by a quinotaur.
 Quinotaurs were a mythical sea beast that aligned with their Pagan beliefs.
 Due to this, the Merovingian kings claimed supernatural powers of telepathy, clairvoyance, and the ability to heal the sick.

 King Childeric carved out a large territory for the Franks in the region which had been Roman Gaul until very recently.
+He passed away in 481 A.D.

-Following this, Clovis defeated another rival Germanic tribe, the Alemanni, at the Battle of Tolbiac in 496.
+Clovis later defeated another rival Germanic tribe, the Alemanni, at the Battle of Tolbiac in 496.
 This, combined with a defeat of the Visigoths near Poitiers in 507, left Clovis ruling over a kingdom of the Franks which extended across most of modern-day France and into western Germany and parts of Switzerland.

 Rule of Clovis I